thisshams/pylovepdf/README.md

 This library allow to manipulate pdf using the API of http://www.ilovepdf.com.
 See the Tools section to know what you can do.

+## Fixed features that were not working

+## Install using pip

+pip install pylovepdf-flavor

 ### Prerequisites

 - [developer account] (https://developer.ilovepdf.com) to get a public key to use the API.